bdonchenko/ragnar/README.md

 2. Actions are updating Store pushing payload to an Observable stream.

 3. Components are executing Actions and listening for Store updates to render prover view.
-Thats it!
+That's it!
 Nothing more!

 ### 1. Store